-As a member of the Deaf community, you may constantly struggle in our hearing-centric world.
-It might feel like there’s always a challenge.
-Maybe it’s something supposedly as simple as communication, or perhaps a more damaging issue like prejudice.
+As a member of the deaf communities, you may constantly struggle in our non-deaf world.
+Unable to hear anything is always a challenge.
+It’s something supposedly as simple as communication, or perhaps a more damaging issue like prejudice.

 Living In A “Hearing World”

-For Deaf people like you, it may be hard to live in a world that prioritizes hearing.
-This isn’t to say that being Deaf automatically limits you.
-After all, deafness itself isn’t disabling.
+This isn’t to say that hearing nothing automatically limits you.
+After all, hearing loss isn’t disabling.
 Instead, it’s audism that might be severely restricting you.

 It isn’t easy to come to terms with, but your counselor will be able to help you express your feelings about it.
-They may also guide you in understanding the uniqueness and intricacies of being Deaf.
-For one, people should treat Deafhood as a linguistic and cultural minority rather than an impairment.
-Talking to your counselor may help you discuss your feelings about this identity.
+They may also guide you in understanding the uniqueness and intricacies of being deaf.
+The community can very well benefit from having a counselor to talk to.

 Understanding What Deafhood Is To You

-Aside from grasping the kind of world you live in, your counselor will also help you work out what Deafhood means to you.
-They may ask you about your past experiences, emotions regarding those, and your plans for the future.
+Aside from grasping the kind of world you live in as a deaf individual, your counselor will also help you work out what Deafhood means to you.
 It is all so you could begin to understand what being deaf is for you.

 Of course, this comes differently for each person.
-Being hard of hearing, late-deafened, or Deaf will be significant in figuring out what Deafhood is for you.
-Your counselor’s goal is to teach you how to process your experiences and emotions and where you want to go from there.
-It may also help you identify the challenges that come your way and how to address them.
-By doing this, you can figure out how to take better care of your mental health.
+Being hard of hearing, late-deafened, or deaf will be significant in figuring out what Deafhood is for you.
+Your counselor’s goal is to teach you how to process your experiences and emotions as a deaf person and where you want to go from there.
+Counseling could also encourage you to join a community of the deaf where you feel more understood.
+By embracing yourself as a deaf yet significant person, your mental health will improve.

 Bear in mind that your counselor will not be there to dictate what you should do.
-Instead, they’ll be there by your side, helping you every step of the way.
-Their priority is to help you be the best version of yourself.
+Their priority is to help you be the best version of yourself despite your being deaf.
 That means how you feel and what you want matters.

 Learning About Available Resources

-As a member of the Deaf community, you may find you’re always short of available resources.
+As a member of the deaf community or deaf and mute community, you may find you’re always short of available resources.
 It may range from educational materials to career and schooling opportunities, modes of communication, and many others.
 You may talk to your counselor about this lack.
-If you’re not sure about it, they may even help you identify it.

-Your counselor may refer you to different sources depending on what you need.
-Another factor is also whether you’re Deaf, late-deafened, or hard of hearing.
-In addition, your counselor may ask you some questions to identify which aspects to address.
-While your counselor’s advice will be helpful, keep in mind that their priority is your comfort and well-being.
-You may choose not to answer questions that make you feel uncomfortable.
+Another factor is also whether you’re deaf, late-deafened, or hard of hearing.
+While your counselor’s advice will be helpful, keep in mind that their priority is your comfort and well-being as a deaf individual.

 Exploring Your Advocacy

 Deaf advocacy is another concern your counselor may discuss with you.
-The goal of counseling, first and foremost, is to help you achieve emotional and mental well-being.
+The goal of counseling, first and foremost, is to help you or your community achieve emotional and mental well-being.
 And a big part of it is not teaching you to cope with the biased systems around you.
-Instead, your counselor will help you explore self-advocacy.
-They’ll guide you in learning how to articulate your needs as well as how to act on them.
+Instead, your counselor will help you explore self-advocacy as a deaf individual.

-Counseling will be there to help you understand that the disadvantages you experience aren’t because of Deafhood.
-They will guide you in recognizing audism as the cause of your disabling experiences.
+Counseling will be there to help you understand that the disadvantages you experience aren’t because of the deaf community.
+They will guide you in recognizing that being deaf is the cause of your disabling experiences.
 Don’t be afraid to discuss Deaf advocacy with your counselor.
-After all, they would want to help you play an active part in breaking the bias against Deaf people.
+They would want to help you play an active part in breaking the bias against the community of the deaf.

-A lot of things are challenging for members of the Deaf community.
-But this is because of the restrictions brought about by audism and not deafness itself.
+A lot of things are challenging for members of the community of the hearing impaired, but this is because of the restrictions brought about by audism and not by not hearing itself.
 Your counselor may be able to help you understand these intricacies and process the world around you.
-In addition, counseling can also aid you in learning about the resources available to you.
-It would be even better if you also discuss your Deaf advocacy with them.
+In addition, counseling can also aid you in learning about the resources available to you as someone who cannot hear.
+It would be even better if you also discuss your impairment advocacy with them.

 It would benefit you to be truthful and open with your counselor when discussing these things.
-After all, they want to help you understand things and feel better.
-Remember, this is all for your well-being.
+Counseling should be something that an impaired individual or the community of hearing impaired can turn to for comfort.